 When someone you love is sick and may not get better, you want to do everything possible to make them comfortable and happy.
 Sometimes, you may notice that they are acting differently or feeling worse.
 This is called a change of condition.
-Some are very serious and need to be reported to the hospice provider right away.
+Some are severe and need to be reported to the hospice provider right away.
 Other are less urgent and can be written down in a journal until the next nursing visit.
 This article will help you learn how to tell the difference and what to do.

 When to call the hospice provider